DiscordBM/DiscordBM/README.md

     )
 }

-// If you don't use libraires like Vapor that do this for you,
+// If you don't use libraries like Vapor that do this for you,
 // you'll need to uncomment this line and call it from a non-async context.
 // Otherwise your executable will exit immediately after every run.
 // RunLoop.current.run()